List of West Indies cricket captains: Rebel tour to South Africa, 1982/3 and 1983/4

 In 1982/3 and 1983/4 a group of West Indian cricketers toured apartheid South Africa.
 The West Indies Cricket Board banned all the tourists from cricket for life, and such was the furore caused by the visits that many of the cricketers ceased to be welcome in their home islands.
 The rebel West Indian squad played a series of Tests and ODIs, none of which have official status.

 Women's cricket

 Test match captains

 This is a list of cricketers who have captained the West Indian women's cricket team for at least one women's Test match.
 The table of results is complete to the Test against Pakistan in 2003/4.

 Women's One-Day International captains

 This is a list of cricketers who have captained the West Indian women's cricket team for at least one women's one-day international.
-The table of results is complete to the third and final match for the team in the 2022-23 England women's tour of the West Indies.
+The table of results is complete to the third and final match for the team in the 2025 South Africa women's tour of the West Indies.